Economic Analysis March 2025 8 min read

 City Finances – Property Tax Base

 Sanibel's property tax base shrank drastically after Ian, primarily due to storm damage devaluing many properties.
-City officials reported a 34% drop in taxable property values – over $2 billion in value wiped out – following the hurricane.
-This translated to an estimated $3.8 million annual loss in property tax revenue for the City budget.
+City officials reported a 34% drop in taxable property values – over $2 billion in value wiped out – translating to an estimated $3.8 million annual loss in property tax revenue.

 Infrastructure and Community Services

 Tourism downturns have also hit other revenue streams that fund island infrastructure.
-Due to dramatically lower traffic, Sanibel's causeway tolls were down 74% after Ian.
-Beach parking fees dropped 88%.
 These revenues will improve as access and visitation recover, but a sustained reduction in tourist numbers could hamper long-term infrastructure investments.

 Restoring Sanibel's tourism vitality will require targeted actions to address the lodging capacity gap.
 Both policymakers and the community have roles to play in incentivizing the return of lost accommodations.